javacruft/regress-stack/README.md

 # Regress Stack

 Welcome to **Regress Stack**!
 Regress Stack is a straightforward Ubuntu OpenStack package configurator.
 It is designed to simplify the process of setting up an OpenStack environment for testing purposes.
-With Regress Stack, you can easily install OpenStack packages on a single node and run basic smoke tests to verify the functionality of the packages.
+With Regress Stack, you can easily configure OpenStack packages on a single node and run basic smoke tests to verify the functionality of the packages.

 ## Getting Started